otd13isp/-otd13isp-Pereslavl2025_1/README.md

 Create a **public** subdirectory in the project directory.
 Create a **html** subdirectory.
 The **html** subdirectory contains the **index.html** files and file DuckDB data base **searchdb.duckdb**.
 File  **searchdb.duckdb**  will be used for searching

 ## Usage
-To start the project server, run the command
+To start the Rust server, run the command

 \$ cargo run

+To start the Python server, run the command

+\$ python lemma.py

 in the project directory